 Continued painting studio work with emphasis on individual problems for the self-motivated student.
 Specific agreement identifying intent, ideas, goals, and media, to be arranged between instructor and student.
 Subsequent enrollment will provide an opportunity for development and refinement in the art form.
 Students are expected to pay for their own materials.
-May be taken a total of four times.
+May be taken a total of two times.
 36 hours lecture and 72 hours laboratory.
+(Letter Grade, or Pass/No Pass option.)

-ART-30 - Printmaking 3 units
+ART-30 - Printmaking UC, CSU

-UC, CSU

-Prerequisite: None.

 Advisory: ART-17 and 22.

-Introduction to the design and creation of original prints usin ng a variety

-etv of printmaking techniques.
+Introduction to the design and creation of original prints using a variety of printmaking techniques.
 Methods such as silkscreen, monotype, relief (woodcut, linoleum), intaglio and others will be explored.
 Students pay for their own materials.
 36 hours lecture and 72 hours laboratory.
+(Letter Grade, or Pass/No Pass option.)

-ART-34 - Studio Three Dimensional Design 3 units UC, CSU
+ART-34 - Studio Three Dimensional Design UC, CSU

 Continued three dimensional design studio work with emphasis on individual problems for the self-motivated student.
 Specific agreement identifying intent, ideas, goals, and media, to be arranged between instructor and student.
 Subsequent enrollment will provide an opportunity for development and refinement in the art form.
 Students are expected to pay for their own materials.
-May be taken a total of four times.
+May be taken a total of two times.
 36 hours lecture and 72 hours laboratory.
+(Letter Grade, or Pass/No Pass option.)
+3 units

-ART-35 - Illustration CSU Prerequisite: None.
+ART-35 - Illustration CSU